ajcastro/fk-adder/README.md

 ### FkAdder for Laravel Migration

 Lets you add foreign keys in a swift!
 Foreign key adder for laravel migration.
+Tested only in laravel version 4.2.11.

 The purpose of `FkAdder` is to simplify declaration of foreign key columns in migration.